aguru-venkata-saisantosh-patnaik/Iris_Segmenter/README.md

   - Random translations and zooms
 - **Intensity augmentations:**
   - Brightness/contrast jitter
-  - Mild Gaussian blur or sharpening (optional)
-- **Advanced augmentations (optional in notebook):**
-  - Elastic deformations to simulate plausible shape variance of the optic disc
 - **Implementation:** augmentations implemented using OpenCV + NumPy so that spatial transforms preserve mask alignment exactly.

 ---